A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 If you have owned an AirPort device before, setting up the new AirPort Extreme is a familiar process, but first-time users shouldn't have a problem, either.
 You need to have the AirPort Utility software, available for Macs, Windows, and iOS, to get the job done.
 In most cases, the software is already on a Mac, but if not you can easily download it for free.
 AirPort Utility makes the setup very simple and self-explanatory.

 On the downside, AirPort Utility doesn't offer the same depth of customization and features.
 That said, the new AirPort Extreme has no more features than its predecessor, and just a handful of them.
+A powerful Wi-Fi router that's weak on customization and storage support

 The new AirPort Extreme is a true dual-band router, offering Wi-Fi coverage on both the 2.4GHz and 5GHz frequency bands at the same time.
 This means it supports all existing Wi-Fi clients, regardless of their Wi-Fi standard, with the top possible speed.
 The router supports the current top tier (three-stream) of both the new 802.11ac and 802.11n (Wireless-N) standards.
 When used with a 802.11ac-enabled client, such as the new MacBook Air, it can accommodate up to 1.3Gbps data speed.
 Wireless-N clients can be connected at 450Mbps on either band.